Invariants of Tutte Partitions and a $q$-Analogue: -Tutte-Grothendieck invariants

 \end{remark}

-It is clear that the rank polynomial of a $q$-matroid satisfies \ref{qP1}.
+It is clear that the rank generating polynomial of a $q$-matroid satisfies \ref{qP1}.
 By Proposition~\ref{thm:rank_poly_split} we see that $\rho(M;x,y)$ also satisfies \ref{qP3}.
-However, if $M$ is a $q$-matroid, in general its rank polynomial does not satisfy \ref{qP2}.
+However, if $M$ is a $q$-matroid, in general its rank generating polynomial does not satisfy \ref{qP2}.

 \begin{proposition} Let $\M$ denote the class of $q$-matroids.
 The rank function $\rho:\M \longrightarrow \Z[x,y]$ is not a $q$-T-G invariant. \end{proposition}

 \begin{proof} Suppose that $M$ is prime-free and let $e$ be an atom of $\mL$.
 Then $\rho(M/e;x,y)$ is also prime free and is supported on a lattice of height $n-1$.
 We have $\rho(M;1,1)=\displaystyle\sum_{k=0}^n\qbin{n}{k}{q}$, since this counts the number of elements of $\mL$.
 However,